Objective: To investigate the relationship between iron status in infancy and type of milk and weaning solids consumed.

 Design: An observational cohort study.

-Setting: 928 term infants from Avon Longitudinal Study of Parents and Children, during 1993 to 1994.
+Setting: 928 term infants from the Avon Longitudinal Study of Parents and Children in 1993–94.

-Methods: Haemoglobin and ferritin concentrations at 8 and 12 months were assessed in relation to dietary intake at 8 months.
-Infants were divided into groups depending on the type and quantity of milk being taken.
+Methods: Haemoglobin and ferritin concentrations at 8 and 12 months were assessed in relation to type and quantity of milk intake at 8 months.

-Results: By WHO criteria, 22.7% were anaemic at 8 months and 18.1% at 12 months.
-More infants being fed breast milk were anaemic at 8 & 12 months compared to those fed formula.
-Being fed cows' milk, as the main drink, was associated with increased anaemia at 12 months and low ferritin at 8 & 12 months.
-No association was found between intake of any nutrients and haemoglobin concentrations.
+Results: By WHO criteria, 22.7% of the infants were anaemic at 8 months and 18.1% at 12 months.
+More breast- than formula-fed infants were anaemic at 8 and 12 months.
+Cows’ milk as the main drink was associated with increased anaemia at 12 months and low ferritin at 8 and 12 months.
+No association was found between any nutrients and haemoglobin concentrations.
 Protein and non-haem iron intakes were positively associated with ferritin concentrations and calcium intake negatively.
-This effect was more marked in infants being fed cows' milk.
-More than a quarter of infants in the breast milk and cows’ milk groups had iron intakes below the lower reference nutrient intake (LRNI) and as high as 41% in infants having > 6 breast feeds per day.
-Feeding cows' milk or formula above 600ml or > 6 breastfeeds per day was associated with lower intakes of solids.
+This effect was more marked in infants being fed cows’ milk.
+More than 25% of infants in the breast milk and cows’ milk groups and 41% of infants having >6 breast feeds per day had iron intakes below the lower reference nutrient intake.
+Feeding cows’ milk or formula above 600 ml or >6 breast feeds per day was associated with lower intakes of solids.

-Conclusions: Both breast and cows' milk feeding were associated with higher levels of anaemia.
-Achieving satisfactory iron intake from solids during the latter part of infancy is more likely if formula intake is < 600ml per day and if breast-fed infants are limited to < 6 feeds per day.
-Cows' milk should be strongly discouraged as a main drink before 12 months.
+Conclusions: Both breast and cows’ milk feeding were associated with higher levels of anaemia.
+Satisfactory iron intake from solids in later infancy is more likely if formula intake is <600 ml per day and breast feeds are limited to <6 feeds per day.
+Cows’ milk should be strongly discouraged as a main drink before 12 months.

 - breast milk